 One of my favorite ways to check the quality of a bud is by smelling it.
 It's an instinctive thing we all seem to do when you open a new bag of buds: you hold it up to your nose and inhale the sweet aroma.
 This can also tell you if a bud has mold on it, or if it smells wet then it hasn't been cured properly.
 Good quality marijuana will often smell skunky, pine, fruity, cheese, or earthy.

 Lastly, you can taste if a bud is of high quality.
-Often times, the aroma of bud will match the flavor.
-Just like a good liquor, the taste should be smooth.
-When you inhale the smoke it shouldn't burn your throat; neither should it leave a harsh taste in the back of your throat.
+Oftentimes, the aroma of the bud will match the flavor.
+Just like good liquor, the taste should be smooth.
+When you inhale the smoke, it shouldn't burn your throat; neither should it leave a harsh taste in the back of your throat.